 Kings Hill Development Concept Plan – McCloy rebuttal as an opinion piece

 We would like to challenge the opinion piece written by local developer Jeff McCloy on 15 th September 2023.
-On the 23rd August 2023, Commissioner Bish, following a hearing in the NSW Land and Environment Court, handed down her decision on the Kings Hill Development Concept Plan.
 Read more

 Proposal for protection of native wildlife habitat at Kings Hill